Latent Generative Modeling of Random Fields from Limited Training Data: Methodology

 \section{Methodology}

 An overview of the framework is shown in Figure \ref{fig:figure1}.
-The foundation of the c-LFM approach involves generative modeling in the latent space of a pretrained VAE using flow matching.
+The foundation of our approach involves generative modeling in the latent space of a pretrained VAE.
 The VAE encodes discrete (potentially sparse) data into latent variables that are then transformed into continuous function samples using a function decoder.
 Known physical and statistical constraints are incorporated into the VAE loss function through a residual error.
-The latent space provides a compressed (typically low-dimensional) function parameterization that leads to straightforward training and sampling with flow matching.
-See Appendix \ref{sec:appendix_implementation:algorithms} for training and sampling algorithms.
+The latent space provides a compressed (typically low-dimensional) function parameterization that lends itself to straightforward latent generative modeling.
+In this work, we demonstrate flow matching for sampling the VAE latent space as one instantiation of the framework, which we refer to as constrained LFM (c-LFM).

+Training c-LFM is a two-stage process: 1) train a constraint-aware VAE from limited training data, 2) train flow matching to generate latent vectors of the pretrained VAE.
+Random field samples are then generated by sampling latent vectors with flow matching and transforming them using the VAE function decoder.
+These processes will be expanded upon in the following subsections; further details can be found in Algorithms \ref{alg:vaeTrain}--\ref{alg:lfmSample}.